Can’t get anything done because the baby won’t nap unless held? Learn what to do when your newborn won’t sleep away from your arms.

 Because for what has seemed like forever, your baby won’t nap unless held.
 The second you set him down, he pops his eyes open and starts crying.
 With you going back to work and your partner struggling with getting him to sleep, you feel like you’re in crisis mode.

-This is the tale of every exhausted mom who has had to hold her baby during naps.
+This is the tale of every exhausted new parent who has had to hold her baby during naptime.

-You might even relish the feeling of holding him to sleep, but the frequent naps mean you can’t hold him all day.
+This doesn’t mean you don’t relish the feeling of holding him to sleep, but the frequent daytime naps mean you can’t hold him all day.

-Rocking him to sleep no longer works, especially when he wakes up the minute you stop.
-He’s grouchy when he feels tired, so you’ve simply resorted to holding him to sleep.
-Of course that only means you can’t get anything done during the day when he’s sleeping in your arms.
+Your nap routine of rocking him to sleep no longer works, especially when he wakes up the minute you stop.
+He’s grouchy when he feels tired, so you’ve resorted to holding him to sleep.
+Of course, that only means you can’t get anything done during the day when he’s sleeping in your arms.

 What to do when your baby won’t nap unless held

 My little guy was never a good sleeper, and sleep regressions seemed to happen all the time.
 I’d hold him for over an hour, putting him down in the crib only for him to wake up immediately.
 Left to his own, he’d have trouble sleeping, but would sleep for hours if I held him.

 Even if he’d been sleeping in my arms, putting him down meant he’d either way up in 10 minutes or the second his head touched the surface.
 He also wouldn’t sleep in a stroller or a car ride, despite this popular hack.
 And of course, he’d wake up screaming and disoriented—not exactly the wake-up I was hoping for.

 I know all too well how sleep deprivation can mess with your emotions, driving you to resent your situation and seriously hate these cat naps.